 The Labour Force Survey latest results published 16th October 2018

-- The latest NI seasonally adjusted unemployment rate for the period April-June 2018 was 3.8%.
-The unemployment rate increased by 0.6 pps over the quarter from a record low and decreased by 1.5 pps over the year (from 5.3%).
-The annual rate change was statistically significant, i.e. the recorded changes exceeded the variability expected from a sample survey of this size and would, therefore, likely reflect a real change.
+- The latest NI seasonally adjusted unemployment rate for the period June-August 2018 was 4.3% (total of 38,000).
+The unemployment rate increased by 0.9 pps over the quarter and decreased by 0.4 pps over the year (from 4.7%).
+Although the quarterly and annual changes were not statistically significant, the decrease from early 2016 (5.9%) was statistically significant.

-- The NI unemployment rate (3.8%) was below the UK average of 4.0% and was the fourth lowest rate of the UK regions (higher than the South West, South East and East).
-NI unemployment was lower than the European Union (7.0%) and the Republic of Ireland (5.3%) rates for May 2018.
+- The NI unemployment rate (4.3%) is above the UK average of 4.0% and the joint fourth highest rate of the UK regions.
+NI unemployment was lower than the European Union (6.8%) and the Republic of Ireland (5.9%) rates for July 2018.

-- There was a decrease (0.4 pps) in the employment rate (69.3%) over the quarter and an increase (0.1 pps) over the year.
+- There was a decrease (0.6 pps) in the employment rate (69.2% or 811,000 persons) over the quarter and an increase (0.8 pps) over the year.
 The change in the employment rate was not statistically significant over the quarter or the year.

 Labour Market Report